planetbridging/Moth/README.md

 4. Run python3 trainModel.py - this trains the model and saves it to json and h5 format to load and test it
 5. Run Python3 modelTest.py to check how well the model works on your computer and webcam I got 50%ish which sometimes recognize if I'm on or off the screen.
 Model could be improved
 6. All my data and models are in this link https://drive.google.com/drive/folders/1nYh4WooknSNQGILEzXuDFIYp6qeYELea?usp=sharing
+7. Run python3 showNewFrame.py to show the images its saving live because there is a sync error between djitello lib or python
+8. Run python3 engine6.py to start the drone it will take off and move forward if it detects in the tensorflow model, model can be improved and the djitello could be better in another language